-- A drama-free method of instilling discipline to your kids, especially in public.
-It helps you use a time-out method in public and know how to handle a situation where your kid does not comply with your time out.
+- A drama-free method of instilling discipline in your kids, especially in public.
+It helps you use a time-out method in public and know how to handle a situation where your kid does not comply with your time-out.

 - Build follow-through routines when getting children to bed, getting them to eat their dinner or do their homework.
 The routines are positive and have proven to work for many parents facing the same challenges.